 Why Checking Indexing Matters

 If Google hasn't indexed your page, it won't appear in search results — no matter how well it's optimized.
+Checking indexing helps you confirm that Google has discovered your content after publication, sitemap updates, or technical fixes.

 - Identify visibility issues: Ensure pages are discoverable by search engines.